All Episodes

 Well, thank you.

-Um I just want to make one quick point.
+I just want to make one quick point.

-If there's a Republican, and especially when the pressure gets turned up, if there's a Republican that is debating whether the life the right to life is sacred, they need to get the heck out of our party.
+If there's a Republican, and especially when the pressure gets turned up, if there's a Republican that is debating whether the right to life is sacred, they need to get the heck out of our party.

-And the GOP needs to vet every single person, and if there's one candidate or two or ten or fifty, it doesn't matter, that is debating the right of life, they need to kick them out.
+And if there's one candidate or two or 10 or 50, it doesn't matter, that is debating the right of life, they need to kick them out.

-That's and I guess my question to you is how can we pressure these Republicans to stay on track, stay on board, and protect the right to life?
+And I guess my question to you is how can we pressure these Republicans to stay on track, stay on board, and protect the right to life?

-Uh I've not weighed in, for example, on today's primary in Ohio.
+I've not weighed in, for example, on today's primary in Ohio.

-Um I see good things in all the different candidates.
+I see good things in all the different candidates.

 The people of Ohio will decide it, and as it should be.

-I don't think the Democrats have helped themselves when you have Northam out there saying, Well, well, I could tell you exactly what will happen.
+I don't think the Democrats have helped themselves when you have Northam out there saying, well, well, I could tell you exactly what will happen.

 At that point, we're talking about infanticide.